jmratwork/techanalysissecmanage-crcz/docs/subcase_1c_guide.md

    sudo subcase_1c/scripts/start_soc_services.sh
    ```
    Launches BIPS, NG-SIEM, CICMS, and NG-SOC.
+   BIPS now includes a Suricata IDS with a lightweight ML classifier that
+   processes alerts and enriches rules using indicators from the MISP feed.
    Port checks rely on Bash's `/dev/tcp` and `timeout` rather than `netcat`.

 2. **Start CTI component and ingest feeds**